-The summit of ‘Y Gyrn’ is not a mandatory CP, but runners must use the northern path from Storey Arms and not use the Pont ar Daf route.
-Picws Du is a mandatory CP.
+IMPORTANT – The summit of ‘Y Gyrn’ is not a mandatory CP, but runners must use the northern path from Storey Arms and not use the Pont ar Daf toilet track.

 The Male record for the Transfan is 3hrs 39mins and 30seconds, held by D. Davies of Eryri in 1986

 The Female record for the Transfan is 4hrs 20mins, by Angela Carson from Eryri in 1986 [who also holds the women’s record for the Welsh 3000s]

 The fastest time in the C21st was run by Hugh Aggleton of MDC in 2013, in 4hrs 6mins.

 The Male record for the double Transfan is 12hrs 15mins, held by John Sims (2010)